jrpascucci/rfcs/text/0000-cargo-auth-normalization.md

 JFrog just released its stuff a month ago or so, knowing of this outstanding issue: they took a good gamble on implementing crates support, we can do our side, and can afford to repay dividends without disproportion or negatively affecting future growth or change.

+The particular benefit to these changes are floating on the back of the recently approved and implemented RFC [rust-lang/rfcs#194]

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation